SystemsApproach/5G/primer.rst

 best utilize the wireless medium on their behalf.
-3GPP specifies a *Channel Quality Indicator (CQI)* for this purpose, where in practice the receiver sends a CQI status report to the base station periodically (e.g., every millisecond).
+3GPP specifies a *Channel Quality Indicator (CQI)* for this purpose, where in practice the receiver sends a CQI status report to the base station periodically (e.g., every millisecond in LTE).
 These CQI messages report the observed signal-to-noise ratio, which impacts the receiver’s ability to recover the data bits.
-The base station then uses this information to adapt how it allocates the available radio spectrum to the subscribers it is serving.
-This allocation decision is the job of the scheduler.
+The base station then uses this information to adapt how it allocates the available radio spectrum to the subscribers it is serving, as well as which coding and modulation scheme to employ.
+All of these decisions are made by  the scheduler.

 How the scheduler does its job is one of the most important properties of each generation of the cellular network, which in turn depends on the